 SubPart B. Legal Immigration Reform

-- Creates way for people lawfully present in US for 10 years to adjust to permanent resident and eliminates immigration backlogs within 8 years;
+- Creates a way for people lawfully present in US for 10 years to adjust to permanent resident and eliminates immigration backlogs within 8 years;

 - Lawful Permanent Residents’ spouses and children become “immediate relatives” and can immigrate immediately;

 - The current sibling category will be eliminated but they will process those who already have petitions.
 Will allow siblings to petition for 18 months after enactment.
-Also, third family preference category (adult married children of US citizen) has age cap of 31.
+Also, the third family preference category (adult married children of US citizen) has age cap of 31.

 - New family “V” visa- families with approved petitions can come and work in US while waiting for green card.

 - EMPLOYMENT BASED REFORMS- No cap on doctors and other experts and professionals and the cap on the other workers is raised;

 - New merit-based system- Track one, 120,000 visas.
 Points are given for factors such as education, length of residence in US.
 If higher points can increase cap to 250,000 in a year where unemployment under 8.5%.